The strongest dog breeds are powerful in more ways than one.

 There are as many myths and misconceptions about canine strength as there are data-driven facts.

-For example, it can be tempting to measure the strongest dog breeds simply by sheer size or by weight.
+It can be tempting to measure the strongest dog breeds simply by sheer size or weight.

-Similarly, bite strength can be another measurement of dog strength that becomes misleading without any context.
+Similarly, bite strength can be a misleading measurement out of context.

-Many people confuse the strongest dog breeds with the best dog breeds for livestock guarding, military or police work or hunting work.
+Many people believe the strongest dog breeds are the best dog breeds for livestock guarding, military or police work or hunting.

-With these traits in mind, let’s take a look at the world’s strongest dog breeds, including ways to measure strength, whether you are looking for small strong dogs or big strong dogs.
+With these traits in mind, let’s look at the world’s strongest dog breeds, including ways to measure strength, whether you are looking for small strong dogs or big strong dogs.

 If you wanted to figure out the strongest dog breed pound for pound, how might you go about it?

-However, the ongoing lack of standardization in measurement techniques has produced some conflicting statistics.
+However, lack of standardization in measurement techniques has produced some conflicting statistics.

 For example, Rottweilers have been reported to have bite strengths ranging anywhere from 328 pounds to over 2,000 pounds!